fraykate/team3/WEEKLY_STATUS.md

 We should prepare for our next project milestone.
 We should each take a page and create a card.

-Login/create user page: Pages where users can create accounts or login.
+Login/create user page: Pages where users can create accounts or login. <br>
-User profile page: User profile information
+User profile page: User profile information <br>
-Movie results page: Results for a search
+Movie results page: Results for a search <br>
-Movie page: Click on a movie to go to a movie title page
+Movie page: Click on a movie to go to a movie title page <br>

 Kate will take the movie page and create a card for it.

-We should plan to have our card completed by the 15th.
+We should plan to have our card completed by the 15th. <br>
 We can have a wire-frame or hand drawing for next week.

 What type of tests do we need verify rendering of the page?